kcarnold/cs344/content/project/index.md

 * Language
   * sequence-to-sequence-to-sequence (the latent code is a sequence).
 Ask me for details.
-  * Code analysis for intro programming classes (e.g., help the instructor see patterns in students' code)
 * Audio
   * Given a sound corrupted by a random EQ curve or other processing step, predict the parameters for that processing step. *This kind of task is called [self supervised learning](https://lilianweng.github.io/lil-log/2019/11/10/self-supervised-learning.html).* See Microsoft's [HEXA](https://www.microsoft.com/en-us/research/blog/hexa-self-supervised-pretraining-with-hard-examples-improves-visual-representations/).
 * General